Viva Van: Professional wrestling career

 Van was trained by WWE Hall of Famer and Anoaʻi family member Rikishi.
 In an interview with Cultaholic, she talked about how a car accident led to her being able to begin her wrestling training, as well as her work with promotions like Lucha Libre AAA Worldwide.

 Van made her professional wrestling debut in 2018.
 Since her debut, Van has worked for several promotions on the American independent circuit.
 She worked for independent promotions of the West Coast such as PCW Ultra, Championship Wrestling from Hollywood, Hoodslam or DEFY Wrestling.
-She has also worked for national promotions like Impact Wrestling, All Elite Wrestling, or Ring of Honor.
+She has also worked for national promotions like Impact Wrestling, All Elite Wrestling, and Ring of Honor.
 Internationally, she worked for Mexican promotions Lucha Libre AAA Worldwide and Consejo Mundial de Lucha Libre, wrestling for the vacated CMLL World Women's Championship and Japanese promotion New Japan Pro Wrestling.
 In 2020 and 2022, Van had tryouts for WWE, but was not signed.

 On January 1, 2025, Van announced that she had signed with All Elite Wrestling.
 On May 3, 2025, Van defeated Tokyo Joshi Pro Wrestling's Yuki Kamifuku to win the Vietnam Pro Wrestling Women's Championship.

 Other endeavors

 Van is the vocalist for the Southern California heavy metal band Mocking of the Trinity, who appeared on the Last.fm show Maidens of Metal.

-Van regularly modelled for various publications and promotions under the name Victorya Van Tran.
+Van regularly modeled for various publications and promotions under the name Victorya Van Tran.
 She appeared in the July 2013 issue of Petite Alternative magazine.
 In March 2014, she appeared in Tattoo Envy as a centerfold model.
 In May 2015, she was the cover model for Petite Alternative.
 She also appeared in the December 2020 issue of Gothic Girl magazine, where she discussed both professional wrestling and heavy metal.

 Van has her own line of makeup products called HellBent Glam.